Gabbar Singh (character): In popular culture

 Amjad shot to stardom with the film.
 His mannerisms and dialogues have become an integral part of Bollywood lexicon.
-Sholay went on to become a blockbuster, and is the highest-grossing movie in India.
+Sholay went on to become a blockbuster, and at the time, it became the highest-grossing movie in India.
 Although the film boasted an ensemble cast of superstars including Dharmendra and Amitabh Bachchan, he stole the thunder with his unorthodox and eerie dialogue delivery that was perfectly opposite to the total lack of empathy his character was supposed to convey.
 Even after four decades, people fondly remember his dialogues and mannerisms.
 He later appeared in advertisements as Gabbar Singh endorsing Britannia Glucose Biscuits (Popularly knowns as "Gabbar Ki Asli Pasand"), and it was the first incidence of a villain being used to sell a popular product.
 The role of Gabbar Singh was so deep-rooted in people's mind those days that Amjad Khan was known for the rest of his life by this role alone and wherever he went he had to speak some dialogues from the film to amuse the public because the dialogues are very popular among the audiences of Indian cinema.

 The BBC have compared the impact of Gabbar Singh on Bollywood to the impact that Darth Vader later had on Hollywood.
 According to Anupama Chopra, "He's like Darth Vader in Star Wars, pure evil, utterly terrifying and a cool baddie".

 In 2011, Amitabh Bachchan told a contestant on his Kaun Banega Crorepati TV show that when Amjad Khan visited their home, his son Abhishek Bachchan ran to him and said "Papa, Gabbar Singh aaya hai", and Bachchan had to convince his son that Gabbar was just a character played by Khan.